ShafinKhadem/iclp-api/db/dump/README.md

 -   Note that, this dump is different than our previous dump.
 Database is slightly changed.
 If you had an existing database, you can drop that.

 ## ERD

 ![Tentative ERD](ERD.png)

+### Note

+Although git keeps track of dump, I will upload new dumps in separate file with timestamps.